-- Note that any TX can also be connected directly to a RX without the 10GbE switch in the middle using fiber cable or Cat-x cable to test point to point functionality. - Note that in order to test switching functionality through a 10GbE switch; you must use a 10GbE layer 2, layer 3 switch with IGMP snooping capabilities.
-Ensure that the IGMP snooping setting is enabled and broadcast setting is disabled using the appropriate configuration software provided the switch manufacturer.
-For more guidelines about general 10 GbE switch configuration, see section 13 below. - Switch list: The below table contains the Ethernet switches validated and known to work with IPA series device.
+- Note that in order to test switching functionality through a 10GbE switch; you must use a 10GbE layer 2, layer 3 switch with IGMP snooping capabilities.
+Ensure that the IGMP snooping setting is enabled and broadcast setting is disabled using the appropriate configuration software provided the switch manufacturer. - Switch list: The below table contains the Ethernet switches validated and known to work with IPA series device.